 The Independence Monument in Phnom Penh was built in 1958 in celebration of Cambodia’s liberation from France in 1953.

-Take a 10 minutes' walk behind the Royal Palace, you can easily reach the monument.
-Sitting in the center of the traffic circle, themonument is 20m high in the shape of a lotus, an obvious reminiscent in designof the towers of Angkor Wat.
-Thesite is also a proud testament to honor those who sacrificed their lives forthe nation.
-Though visitors are not allowed to enter the monument, there is a big open park and seems to be a popular place with the locals - Jogging, walking or simply feel the gentle breezes.
+Take a 10-minute' walk behind the Royal Palace, you can easily reach the monument.
+Sitting in the center of the traffic circle, the monument is 20m high in the shape of a lotus, obviously reminiscent of the design of the towers of Angkor Wat.
+The site is also a proud testament to honor those who sacrificed their lives for the nation.
+Though visitors are not allowed to enter the monument, there is a big open park that seems to be a popular place with the locals - Jogging, walking, or simply feeling the gentle breezes.

-A few blocks away from this landmark of Phnom Penh you can find Wat Phnom, the Hill Temple that is the most important temple in this city.
-What you should not give a miss are the National Museum, Tuol Sleng and the Russia Market.
+A few blocks away from this landmark of Phnom Penh you can find Wat Phnom, the Hill Temple which is the most important temple in this city.
+What you should not miss are the National Museum, Tuol Sleng and the Russia Market.
 If you want to string them together, let us make it for you.

 What Our Clients Say About Us